Exact Logit-Based Product Design: Literature Review

 We divide our literature review according to four subsets: the single product design literature; the product line design literature; the representative agent model literature; and lastly, the broader optimization literature.

 \paragraph{Single product design:} Product design has received significant attention in the marketing science community; we refer readers to \cite{schmalensee1988perceptual} and \cite{green2004buyer} for overviews of this topic.
 The majority of papers on the SOCPD problem assume that customers follow a deterministic, first-choice model, i.e., they purchase the product if the utility exceeds a ``hurdle'' utility, and do not purchase it otherwise.
 Many papers have proposed heuristic approaches for this problem; examples include \cite{kohli1987heuristic,kohli1989optimal} and \cite{balakrishnan1996genetic}.
 Other papers have also considered exact approaches based on branch-and-bound \citep{camm2006conjoint} and nested partitions \citep{shi2001optimization}.
-Other work has also considered approaches to product design that integrate engineering and marketing criteria \citep{luo2005design,besharati2006multi}.

 The main difference between our work and the majority of the prior work on the product design problem is the use of a logit-based share-of-choice objective function.
 As stated earlier, when the share-of-choice is defined as the sum of logit probabilities, the SOCPD problem becomes a discrete nonlinear optimization problem, and becomes significantly more difficult than the SOCPD problem when customers follow first-choice/max-utility models.
 To the best of our knowledge, our approach is the first approach for obtaining provably optimal solutions to the SOCPD problem when customers follow a logit model.